This post has affiliate links to products I use and love. If you buy something I can make a small commission, so thanks in advance. 🙂

-I like a little insurance when I’m baking cakes.
-They are time consuming, and depending on what you bake, they can be quite expensive.
+I like a little insurance when I’m baking.
+It’s time consuming, and depending on what you bake, it can be quite expensive.
 So why not have the extra insurance of the parchment round.
-It’s an extra 3 minutes on the front end to pretty much guarantee your cake will practically fall out of its pan when the time comes.
+It’s an extra 2 minutes on the front end to pretty much guarantee your baked cake will practically fall out of its pan when the time comes.

-Cool your cakes on a rack for about 10 minutes after they come out of the oven.
+Cool the cakes in the pan for about 10 minutes after they come out of the oven.
 Run your offset spatula around the edges to make sure the sides are clean and then carefully tip your cakes out of the pan.

 I like making 6″ cakes, so I tip them into my hand and then let them finish cooling on a clean tea towel on my cooling rack.
-This way, the cake cools without taking on the pattern of the rack.
-It’s nicer for frosting if the surface of your cake is smooth all the way around, and absolutely crucial if you are considering a naked cake.
+This way, it cools without taking on the pattern of the rack.
+It’s nicer for frosting if the surface is smooth.

-This setup works for layer cakes as well as Bundt style cakes.
+This setup works well for layer cakes.
+For Bundt style cakes, liberally grease and flour the decorative pan being sure to get into all the nooks and cranies.
 I even do something similar for quick breads and cookie bars.

-Next week I’ll be sharing my amazing cake recipe for the cakes you see in this post, so make sure you sign up for my newsletter list.
-There is a signup form at the very end of the post!
-I don’t want you to miss the rest of this series demonstrating how to make pretty layer cakes at home.
+Next week I’ll be sharing my amazing cake recipe for the bakes you see in this post, so make sure you sign up for my newsletter list.
+I don’t want you to miss any recipes for how to make pretty layer cakes and cupcakes at home.

-This is designed for you, the home baker.
-This is an adorable layer cake made in a home kitchen, and it’s something YOU, the home baker, can make in your kitchen.
+I design recipes for you, the home baker.
+Try my adorable layer cake made in my home kitchen, something YOU, the home baker, can make in your kitchen.
 Frankly, I’m fatigued on the over the top cakes all over social media, and wanted to share something for us regular people.